-Six problems related to electrical system have been reported for the 1998 Mazda 626.
+Seven problems related to electrical system have been reported for the 1998 Mazda 626.
+The most recently reported issues are listed below.

 The contact owns a 1998 Mazda 626.
 The contact received notification of NHTSA campaign number: 15v674000 (electrical system); however, the part to do the repair was unavailable.
 The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
 The contact stated that the check engine warning light and other warning lights were illuminated.
 The vehicle also made a warning sound and emitted a burning odor from the front end.
 The approximate failure mileage was 200,000.
 The manufacturer was made aware of the issue.